shibacomputer/txt/README.md

 I'll write more on this later, but basically Txt is designed to allow you to store data in untrusted locations, such as a cloud service or on a USB stick.

 The app assumes your currently running host system isn't compromised.
 In the MVP, your passphrase is managed by your OS's keychain.
-The MVP will also not stop you from creating a terrible passphrase and using that.
+The MVP won't stop you from creating a terrible passphrase and using that.
 This will change.
-The idea for now is that you should be able to safely leave your work stored on untrusted infrastructure.
+For now, the goal is that, provided you take some basic steps to protect yourself (eg, taking care of your metadata and choosing a strong passphrase), it should be possible to store your work on untrusted infrastructure.

 Finally, Txt does not protect anything that isn't stored by your filesystem.
 Your metadata - including the filenames of your work – is available to anyone who has access to the disk.

 ## Features
 ### Planned for beta